Frequently Asked Questions

 LEAs are required to document daily student participation, including evidence of online participation through the completion of assignments and tests or contact between the LEA and the student or the parent.

 WILL SB 98 AFFECT MY CHILD'S IEP?

-Among other changes to the California Education Code, SB 98 amends section 56345 to require that IEPs include a description of the means by which a student's IEP will be implemented under emergency conditions, in which instruction or services or both cannot be provided to the student at school or in-person for more than 10 school days.
+Among other changes to the California Education Code, SB 98 amends section 56345 to require that IEPs include a description of the means by which a student's IEP will be implemented under emergency conditions, such as during the pandemic, in which instruction or services or both cannot be provided to the student at school or in-person for more than 10 school days.
 The description is to include all of the following:

 Special education and related services